google/docsy/README.md

 [Docsy Getting Started Guide](https://docsydocs.netlify.com/docs/getting-started/) for a complete list of the prerequisites and details about the various installation options.

-To use the Docsy theme in your site, you must meet the following prerequisites:
+To use the Docsy theme in your site:

 - Install a recent release of the Hugo "extended" version (we recommend version 0.53 or later).
 If you install from the [release page](https://github.com/gohugoio/hugo/releases), you must ensure to download the `hugo_extended` version